History of Irish Americans in Philadelphia: 21st century

 Due to the change in demographics in the city, the Irish are no longer a dominant ethnicity.
 These events have brought changes to some of the cities neighborhoods that were predominantly known as Irish neighborhoods, such as Fishtown.
 However, the Irish still have a lasting impact in the city.
 In 2015, Philadelphia elected Irish American Jim Kenney as the 99th mayor of the city.
-Several current local politicians of Irish descent include Pat Meehan, Brendan Boyle, currently a member of the US House of Representatives for Pennsylvania's Second District, Mike Stack, III, who was formerly the 33rd Lieutenant Governor of Pennsylvania, and Patrick Murphy, formerly the Secretary of the Army.
+Several current local politicians of Irish descent include Pat Meehan, Brendan Boyle, currently a member of the US House of Representatives for Pennsylvania's Second District, Mike Stack, who was formerly the 33rd Lieutenant Governor of Pennsylvania, and Patrick Murphy, formerly the Secretary of the Army.

 Culture

 Media

 18 Irish newspapers had been established since the 1800s.
 The Roman Catholic Archdiocese of Philadelphia newspaper, the Catholic Standard and Times, has covered news related to Irish affairs.
 It was founded in 1866.

-Irish radio broadcasts appeared during the 20th Century.
-From March 17, 1926 the Irish Hour by Patrick Stanton operated over the radio airwaves, playing Irish music and news broadcasts.
+Irish radio broadcasts appeared during the 20th century.
+From March 17, 1926, the Irish Hour by Patrick Stanton operated over the radio airwaves, playing Irish music and news broadcasts.
 Stanton later acquired WJMJ, which played Irish music.

-Arts and Entertainment
+Arts and entertainment

-A Philadelphia tradition since the early twentieth century, the Mummers Parade is held each New Year's Day in Philadelphia, Pennsylvania, USA.
+A Philadelphia tradition since the early twentieth century, the Mummers Parade is held each New Year's Day in Philadelphia, Pennsylvania.
 It is believed to be the oldest folk festival in the United States.
 Numerous Irish immigrants and Irish-Americans from South Philadelphia became involved in the Mummers Parade as both Mummers performers and parade goers.

 Several Irish themed bands have emerged from the area.
 The Green Fields of America is an ensemble which performs and promotes Irish traditional music in the United States.

 "The Green Fields of America" was formed in 1978 in Philadelphia and still led by musician and folklorist Mick Moloney.
 The band was created to present and tour some of Irish America's finest musicians and dancers.
 "The Green Fields of America" was the first group on either side of the Atlantic to bring together Irish vocal, instrumental, and dance traditions on the concert and festival stage.
 Featuring Irish stepdance they introduced their sound to general American audiences.

 The television series "It's Always Sunny in Philadelphia" is perhaps the most well known Philadelphia entertainment with an Irish theme.
 The series follows the exploits of "The Gang", a group of self-centered friends who run the Irish bar Paddy's Pub in South Philadelphia.